Dleavenworth/third/README.md

 6) Keep following 3-5 until I'm content

-7) Then begin to host the page
+7) Then admire my work and feel like I'm better than everyone else

 8) DONE!